Kyoketsu-shoge

 The kyoketsu-shoge has a wide range of uses.
-The blade could be used for pulling slashes as well as thrusting stabs.
+The blade could be used for slashing as well as thrusting stabs.
 The chain or cord, sometimes made from human hair or horsehair for strength and resiliency, could be used for climbing, ensnaring an enemy, binding an enemy and many such other uses.
 The long range of the weapon combined a cutting tool along with the capability to strike or entangle an enemy at what the user perceived to be a "safe" distance out of the way.
-When skilled with this weapon it could be used to entangle a sword and rip it from the opponents hands rendering him harmless.
+When skilled with this weapon, it could be used to entangle a sword and pull it from an opponent's hands, rendering them harmless.
 The kyoketsu-shoge cord and ring was sometimes used to wrap around an enemy's legs and trip them.

 Typically the round ring was flat rather than round in cross section to provide a firmer grip and a more sturdy frame, as the ring was also used for strikes and deflective blows in use.
 This tool was also used as a climbing aid, and it could be thrown and lodged in corners.

+Legality

+In the Republic of Ireland, the "kyoketsu shoge, being a length of rope, cord, wire or chain fastened at one end to a hooked knife" is prohibited under the Firearms and Offensive Weapons Act 1990.